 Think it can’t happen to you?
 Think again.
 Within any 30-day period, about one in 25 drivers over the age of 18 reports having fallen asleep while driving, according to the Centers for Disease Control and Prevention.

 - The National Highway Traffic Safety Administration (NHTSA) estimates that drowsy driving leads to 100,000 police-reported crashes each year, resulting in 1,550 deaths, 71,000 injuries and a $12.5 billion cost to the economy.

 - Adults between 18 and 29 are the most likely to drive while drowsy (71% vs. 52% for 30- to 64-year-olds, or 19% for those aged 65 and over), according to the National Sleep Foundation.

 - People with children are more likely to drive while drowsy than people without children (59% vs. 45%).

-- Take a break every 100 miles or two hours.
+- Take a break.
+Get out and stretch, use the restroom or get a snack every 100 miles or 2 hours.

 Illustration by Sébastien Thibault